The "Spiritually Scientific" reason why you need Jesus

 But before Moses even has the chance to present the word of God that had been written in stone, Moses finds to his dismay that his people are dancing around a golden calf, a god that their own hands had made, breaking the first commandment – “thou shall have no other gods before Me.”
 In response, Moses breaks the stones containing God’s Word before the people showing them and us that if you break one commandment, you have broken them all.

-Moses returns to his mountain of intimacy with the Lord and he is given the commandments again, but this time he is also given the plan and the pattern for the construction of the tabernacle; the place where sacrifices would be made; sacrifices that would be accepted by God for the forgiveness of sins.
+Moses returns to his mountain of intimacy with the Lord and he is given the commandments again, but this time he is also told to implement the plan and the pattern God had given Him for the construction of the tabernacle; the place where sacrifices would be made; sacrifices that would be accepted by God for the forgiveness of sins.

 This is why the Apostle Paul said in Romans 5:14 that death reigned from Adam to Moses.
 Why did it stop at Moses?
 Because provision was made for the forgiveness of sins and the redemption of the people in the tabernacle sacrifices.
 Paul is telling us that no one can be saved without atonement.